OneCrazyCoder/MMOGamepadOverlay/README.md

     Hold R2 = /g Roll for loot please!
     Hold L1 = >Would you like to group?

-This will lock out most other inputs while typing though, so in general it is better to instead create macros using the in-game interface and activate them via key sequences, such as the earlier example of triggering hotbar buttons.
+This will lock out most other inputs while typing though, so in general it is better to instead create macros using the in-game interface and activate them via key sequences, such as the earlier example for activating hotbar buttons.

 ## Key Binds (aliases)

-Key Binds are basically just aliases or shortcuts for sent input.
-Using Key Binds, instead of saying:
+Key Binds are basically just aliases or shortcuts for any of the above commands.
+Using Key Binds, instead of using:

     [Scheme]
     XB_A = Space
+    Hold R1 = /who
+    Hold R2 = /g Roll for loot please!
-    R2 = LClick at CenterScreen->RClick
+    XB_X = LClick at CenterScreen->RClick

-You would instead say:
+You would instead use:

     [KeyBinds]
     Jump = Space
+    Who = /who
+    RollForLootPls = /g Roll for loot please!
     UseCenterScreen = LClick at CenterScreen->RClick

     [Scheme]
     XB_A = Jump
+    Hold R1 = Who
+    Hold R2 = RollForLootPls
-    R2 = UseCenterScreen
+    XB_X = UseCenterScreen

+Key binds can also be used within key sequences, including in other key bind assignments (as long as they don't reference each other in an infinite loop).
+For instance, instead of the earlier example of the key sequence assignment ``R1 = F8, pause 100, C`` you could use:

+    R1 = TargetCycleNPC, pause 100, Consider

+or even:

+    [KeyBinds]
+    TargetNPC = TargetCycleNPC, pause 100, Consider

+    [Scheme]
+    R1 = TargetNPC

+*TIP: Using multiple key binds in a sequence is the only way to have multiple chat box strings within a single command - otherwise any '/' or '>' characters after the first are just considered part of the same single string rather than a separate Slash Command or Say String.*

-In this example it may not seem worth the effort, but it can be convenient when using the same input in multiple places, or for just making your [Scheme] easier to read.
+These examples may not seem worth the effort just for added readability, but there are multiple other uses for key binds over just directly assigning things to keyboard keys.
+If nothing else, it can be convenient when using the same input in multiple places to only have to change the one Key Bind if you change your in-game bindings.

 ### Special Key Binds